 In a large bowl, add the chopped dark chocolate and hazelnut spread.
-Reserve.
+Set aside.

 In a saucepan off the heat, whisk the sugar and cornstarch together.
 Whisk in the egg yolks.
-Add the milk and cream and mix thoroughly.
-Place over medium heat and bring to a boil, mixing constantly and scraping down the sides and bottom of the pan so the mixture doesn’t stick.
-Once the mixture boils (it won’t take more than a minute or two), bring the heat down to a minimum and simmer for 2 to 3 minutes, or until it has thickened to a custard consistency.
+Whisk in the milk and cream.
+Set over medium heat and bring to a boil, whisking constantly.
+As soon as the mixture boils, lower the heat to low and simmer for 2 to 3 minutes, or until the mixture has thickened to a custard consistency.

 Pour through a sieve and into the bowl containing the chopped chocolate and hazelnut spread.
 Let sit for a minute, then whisk until smooth.

-Pour into 6 glasses or bowls (½ cup [125 ml] capacity).
-Cover with plastic wrap and refrigerate for 2 hours, or until the cream has completely cooled down.
+Divide the chocolate and hazelnut mixture between 6 glasses or bowls (½ cup/125 ml capacity).
+Cover with plastic wrap and refrigerate for 2 hours, or until the chocolate and hazelnut pots de crème are cool and set.

-- If you don’t have hazelnut spread on hand, substitute 2.5 oz [70 g] dark or milk chocolate.
+If you don’t have hazelnut spread on hand, substitute 2.5 oz (70 g) additional dark or milk chocolate.

-- Use whatever fruit is perfectly ripe and on season.
-Larger fruits can be cut in slivers or diced; I like to pour half the chocolate cream, add some fruits, pour the rest of the mixture over, then top with more fruit once the cream is cool.
-It makes for a fresh surprise while enjoying the dessert!
+You can use whichever fruit is ripe and in season.
+Larger fruits can be sliced or diced.
+You can serve the fresh fruits as a topping, or incorporate them into the pots de crème.
+To do so, pour half the warm chocolate cream, sprinkle some fruits, pour the rest of the mixture over.
+Garnish with more fruits once the cream is cool.